Download Guidelines (PDF)

 PO Box 750181

 Dallas TX 75275-0181

 See the Division of Enrollment Services entry.
 The Office of Undergraduate Admission (singular, not Admissions).
-When referring to a particular ofﬁce within a school, Admissions may be acceptable: The Ofﬁce of Admissions, School of Law.
+When referring to a particular ofﬁce within a school, Admissions may be acceptable: The Ofﬁce of Admissions, Cox School of Business.

 Not advisor or advisors.